 Two people walked on the beach.
 ‘Look at them,’ she said.
 ‘You think they’re married?’

 ‘No,’ I said.
 ‘Divorced.
 He’s trailing behind her, see?
 He’s desperate for her to sign the divorce papers.’
 She laughed.

 ‘How desperate can you be to want someone to leave you?’

 ‘If someone wanted to leave me I’d let them.’

 After a while it began to rain and I suggested we head back but Jane didn’t want to go.
+We decided to go onto the beach, walking along the hard, wet sand.
 She walked ahead of me and said something about the dogs.

 ‘What did you say?’
 I said.
 ‘About the dogs.’

 ‘I said, Why do people feel the need to bring their dogs to the beach?’